 Shannon Stubbs was elected as the Member of Parliament for Lakeland in October of 2015 and re-elected in October of 2019.
-Lakeland is where Shannon grew up, and resides in on the farm she and her husband Shayne run.
+Lakeland is where Shannon grew up, and currently lives on a farm with her husband Shayne.
 She is the Vice Chair of the Standing Committee for Natural Resources and was appointed as the Official Opposition Shadow Minister for Natural Resources by Andrew Scheer on August 30, 2017 - a post she was re-appointed to in November of 2019.
 She previously served as Deputy Critic for Natural Resources and as the Vice Chair of the Special Select Standing Committee for Pay Equity.

 In 2017, Shannon received the Maclean’s Parliamentarian of the Year Award as the MP who “Best Represents Constituents.”
 Shannon has a diverse professional background spanning the private, not for profit, political and public sectors, at both federal and provincial jurisdictions.
-In 2019, Shannon was elected with 83.9% of the vote, the highest percentage achieved by a female Member of Parliament in Canadian history.
+In 2019, the constituents of Lakeland re-elected Shannon with 83.9% of the vote.
+This is the highest percentage received by a female Member of Parliament in Canadian history.

 In partnership with the Canadian Association of Oilwell Drilling Contractors, and the Quebec Oil and Gas Association and other stakeholders, Shannon tabled an e-petition in the House of Commons which was the most signed e-petition in Canadian history - at the time of tabling - in support of pipelines and in support of Canada's position as a world leader in the responsible

 development of oil and gas resources.
 She is a strong advocate for Canada’s environmentally and socially responsible oil and gas industry.